-Home sale gross margins were 29.5% and 29.4% in the three and nine months ended September 30, 2023, respectively, compared with 30.5% and 30.4% in the three and nine months ended September 30, 2022, respectively.
-Despite higher sales incentives, we were generally able to maintain net pricing to substantially offset net increases in house and land costs.
+Home sale gross margins were 29.5% and 29.4% 29.6% in the three and nine months ended September 30, 2023, respectively, March 31, 2024 compared with 30.5% and 30.4% 29.1% in the three and nine months ended September 30, 2022, respectively.
+Despite higher March 31, 2023.
+This increase was primarily attributable to geographic mix, coupled with net sales incentives, we were generally able to maintain net pricing to substantially offset net price increases in house a number of communities, an easing of supply chain challenges, and land costs, the shortening of cycle times over the comparable prior year period.